Why is it that post holiday blues and the long winter months make us vulnerable to feeling down?

 “For everything that was written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope.
 May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus, so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ” (Romans 15:3-4).

-Dislodging discouragement is possible when we pause long over the great truths about God’s amazing grace and love to us in all that He has done for us.
-What we learn about God and his plan for us, we’re able to join the apostle Paul and confess that,
+Dislodging discouragement is possible when we pause long over the great truths about God’s amazing grace.
+Meditating on (and singing about) His love and all that He has done for us lifts our hearts.
+We’re able to join the apostle Paul and confess that,

 “We do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal” (II Corinthians 4:16-18).

-An example of the kind of encouragement we find in Scripture is the 5 provisions God made for you in Christ listed below.
-These are found in Romans 5:1-3.
-Make sure to personalize each one and offer thanks to God for his gift to you.
+An example of the kind of encouragement we find in Scripture is found in 5 provisions God made for us in Christ.
+These are listed in Romans 5:1-3.
+Personalize each one and offer thanks to God for his gift to you.

 - Justified: declared innocent of all charges justly leveled against those who have sinned and fallen short of the glory of God.
 (D. Moo).